adrianabreu/MonsterHBot/README.md

 Scraping is the art of reading some web content and parse it to extract information.
 My python just test the kiranico web where I extract the whole information.

-Kiranico stores the data in a js variable, so I parsed it to string and I look for the data I need.
+Kiranico stores the data in a json variable, so I parsed it on python and I extrac the info I need.

 #Telegram Bot
 A telegram bot is a powerful application.